We have long experience with a wide variety of industrial applications and devices.

 Much longer links are possible provided there's the necessary RLOS (radio-line-of-sight) path clearances.

-The main use of the link shown was for doing frequent back-ups of a client's server to a machine in our CBD office.
+The main use of the link shown was for doing frequent back-ups of a client's server to a storage device in our CBD office.
 It was needed because fibre internet access was not available where the server was located.

 LoRa uses much lower radio frequencies than WiFi, so there's significantly less signal absorption by vegetation.
 And its data-rate is tiny so it works with much lower signal levels than WiFi.